-FORT WORTH, Texas (August 5, 2016) – The doubles final has been set and two of the top three seeds in singles remain alive in the main draw, as day six of the 2016 Fort Worth Pro Tennis Classic $25K Women’s Pro Circuit Event wrapped up at the Bayard H. Friedman Tennis Center on the campus of TCU.
+FORT WORTH, Texas (August 4, 2017) – The doubles final has been set and the top seed in singles remains alive in the main draw, as day six of the 2017 Fort Worth Pro Tennis Classic $25K Women’s Pro Circuit Event wrapped up at the Bayard H. Friedman Tennis Center on the campus of TCU.

 About the USTA Pro Circuit

-With approximately 90 tournaments hosted annually throughout the country and prize money ranging from $10,000 to $100,000, the USTA Pro Circuit is the pathway to the US Open and tour-level competition for aspiring tennis players and a frequent battleground for established professionals.
-The USTA launched its Pro Circuit in 1979 to provide players with the opportunity to gain professional ranking points, and it has since grown to become the largest developmental tennis circuit in the world, offering nearly $3 million in prize money.
+With approximately 90 tournaments hosted annually throughout the country and prize money ranging from $15,000 to $125,000, the USTA Pro Circuit is the pathway to the US Open and tour level competition for aspiring tennis players and a frequent battleground for established professionals.
+The USTA launched its Pro Circuit 38 years ago to provide players with the opportunity to gain professional ranking points, and it has since grown to become the largest developmental tennis circuit in the world, offering more than $3 million in prize money.
 Last year, more than 1,000 men and women from more than 70 countries competed in cities nationwide.
-Victoria Azarenka, Eugenie Bouchard, John Isner, Madison Keys, Andy Murray, Kei Nishikori, Sam Querrey and Caroline Wozniacki are among today’s top stars who began their careers on the USTA Pro Circuit.
+Andy Murray, Maria Sharapova, John Isner, Sloane Stephens, Kei Nishikori, Victoria Azarenka, and Sam Querrey and are among today’s top stars who began their careers on the USTA Pro Circuit.